Breastfeeding Stories Guest Post Series

 My daughter Annie was born in October 2008.
 I wanted to feed her myself.
 I imagined it would be a wonderful and special experience and I had been regularly told it would be better for her.

 I thought I was doing fine and the midwives told me I was doing great.
 I expected it to hurt but not to the extent it did.
 My husband couldn’t watch me feed as he hated seeing me wince in pain.
 I bled a lot too.
 Annie would take a break from feeding and blood would dribble from her mouth, I found that upsetting and concerning.

-As she tuned two weeks old I noticed she had green bits on about 6 of her fingernails.
+As she turned two weeks old I noticed she had green bits on about 6 of her fingernails.
 We went straight to the GP.
 When the GP opened Annie’s clothing to examine her she was shocked to see how thin she looked and called the hospital immediately.
-Me and her Dad drove her straight to the hospital, we were so exhausted and so scared.
+Her Dad and I drove her straight to the hospital, we were so exhausted and so scared.

 Midwives are amazing in so many ways.
 I respect the work they do greatly.
 I just think they can force the breast-feeding issue too much and it verges on bullying.

 My advice would always be that if you are happy to try breastfeeding go for it and if you’re lucky it will work for you.
 However, if it doesn’t or if you are not enjoying it then change it, a happy mummy means a happy baby.

 Having not breastfed feels like a dirty secret.
 I’m often made to feel inadequate or less of a mother when I read articles and social media threads on the subject.

 Let’s please be less judgmental of those who for whatever reason didn’t breastfeed.
 If you did manage it then be eternally grateful and please never be smug.